30 Paleo Ham Recipes to Help You Through the Week

 These little crustless quiches have the perfect balance of meat and vegetables, making them super-tasty and perfect for a quick snack or a lunch.
 These taste just as good cold so would be great to take to work or pack in the kids’ lunchboxes.
 Just be a bit careful to taste the mixture before you add the salt as the ham can be salty enough, depending what type you use.

-Ingredients: veal, prosciutto, fresh sage, garlic, white wine, chicken stock, salt, pepper, lard.
+Ingredients: chicken breasts, prosciutto, fresh sage, arrowroot starch, chicken stock, lemon juice, salt, pepper, olive oil.

-This recipe is almost identical to the traditional Italian way of cooking this dish that you will definitely impress the guests at a Mediterranean dinner!
-You have thinly sliced veal layered with prosciutto and sage, giving a real boost to the flavor of the meat.
+This recipe is will definitely impress the guests at a Mediterranean dinner!
+You have chicken breasts with prosciutto and sage, giving a real boost to the flavor of the meat.
 You can serve this flat but I prefer to roll it up, secure with a toothpick, and cut into pinwheels before serving.
 If you can’t use white wine then stock would be great.

 Paleo Ham Dishes